zeroflucs-given/charybdis/README.md

 lightweight  low-code wrappers for interacting with ScyllaDB, as well as easy access to complex concepts such as LWTs, indexes and some other features.
 In most use scenarios, this allows a developer to avoid writing DDL directly, and instead focus on writing application code.

+We love `gocql` and `gocqlx`, they're both under the hood still - however we just prefer to keep our services more isolated from the nuts-and-bolts for common use cases.

 ---
 ## Usage